Ehealth Productivity and Innovation in Cornwall and the Isles of Scilly (EPIC)

 Webinar five – Wednesday 12 July 2017, 13.00–14.00

-Webinar five will focus particularly on ehealth at Royal Cornwall Hospital Trust and will feature presentations by Frazer Underwood and Simon Goodwin.
-Katie Edwards from the EPIC team will give an update on the local workshops to be held across Cornwall during September.
+Webinar five focused particularly on ehealth at Royal Cornwall Hospital Trust and featured presentations by Frazer Underwood and Simon Goodwin.
+Katie Edwards from the EPIC team gave an update on the local workshops held across Cornwall during September.

 Webinar six – Friday 4 August 2017, 12.00–13.00

-This will be the last of this series of general introductory webinars about EPIC.
-A new series of webinars aimed at SMEs will be starting soon – watch this space.
+This was the last of this series of general introductory webinars about EPIC.
+A new series of webinars run by Creative England aimed at SMEs will be starting soon – find out more information.

-The main focus of webinar six will be on the use of ehealth by Cornwall Partnership Foundation Trust, and the use of ehealth in the community.
-Speakers will include Dr Rohit Shankar.
+The main focus of webinar six was the use of ehealth by Cornwall Partnership Foundation Trust, and the use of ehealth in the community.
+Speakers included Dr Rohit Shankar.

 What do we mean by 'Ehealth'?